dashaub/PBDP/hw7/Shaub_David_HW7.md

 18/03/24 23:56:37 INFO ShutdownHookManager: Deleting directory /mnt/tmp/spark-dd0902eb-8035-40ea-8797-4f8f11292d19/pyspark-79e85091-17d8-4938-b1c7-0435139b1b51
 ```

-The DAG from the job looks the same as in the first task:
+The DAG from the job looks the same as in the first task.

 ![p5_t2 DAG](p5_t2.png)

 The job used 21 tasks and completed in 21 seconds.
 It appears in this application there are no performance differences between the two jobs, and the Spark documentation confirms that " explicitly creating broadcast variables is only useful when tasks across multiple stages need the same data or when caching the data in deserialized form is important."
 In our scenario, the filter operation is confined to a single stage, so there should be no difference between the jobs in t1 and t2.
 Indeed, the shuffle statistics look the same as in task 1.